Deep Computerized Adaptive Testing: Learning Optimal Item Selection Policy

 We implement both primary and target Q-networks as simple feed-forward multilayer perceptron and find that their performance is largely insensitive to the exact choice of $L_1$ and $L_2$, and does not require very large depth.
 All architectural details such as layer sizes, activations, and optimizer settings are provided in Appendix \ref{sec:network_details}.
 This robustness suggests that our empirical improvements stem from the CAT‐specific state design and augmentation rather than network complexity.

-\subsection{Double Deep Q-Learning for CAT}
+\subsection{Double Deep Q-learning for CAT}

+In classical tabular Q-learning, the action-value function is stored as a Q-matrix whose rows correspond to states and whose columns correspond to actions.
+Such a representation is infeasible in CAT because the state space is combinatorially large and the state variable $s_t$ is represented by continuous posterior summaries rather than a small finite index.
+We therefore replace the tabular Q-matrix by a neural-network approximator $Q_w(s,a)$.
+For a given state $s_t$, the network in Figure \ref{fig:policy-architecture} outputs the full vector of estimated Q-values before selecting the optimal item, which plays the same role as one row of a tabular Q-matrix, but is produced through function approximation rather than table lookup.

-The standard Q-learning algorithm often overestimates Q-values because the Q-network selects actions based on maximization operations, which are then used in network evaluation during training.
-To address this issue, we adopt the Double Q-learning approach \citep{van_Hasselt_Guez_Silver_2016}, which uses a primary network to select the best action and a separate target network to evaluate it.
-This separation results in more accurate Q-value approximations and leads to a more stable training process.
+The standard Q-learning algorithm often overestimates Q-values because the same action-value approximation is used both to select the maximizing action and to evaluate it when constructing the temporal-difference target.
+To address this issue, we adopt the Double Q-learning approach \citep{van_Hasselt_Guez_Silver_2016}, which replaces the single action-value approximation by two Q-networks with distinct roles.
+The primary network $Q_w$ is updated by gradient descent and is used to select the action with the largest estimated Q-value, while the target network $Q_{\bar w}$ is a delayed copy used only to evaluate that selected action when forming the target.
+This is the neural-network analogue of maintaining two Q-matrices in Double Q-learning.
+The separation reduces overestimation bias and leads to more stable training.
 Specifically, compared with standard Q-learning, Double Q-learning minimizes the same TD loss in (\ref{eq:td-loss}) but replaces the target in (\ref{eq:pred-q}) with

-Our proposed algorithm is presented in Algorithm table \ref{alg:q-learning}. {{Importantly, the offline training phase in Algorithm \ref{alg:q-learning} relies only on the item parameters $(B,D)$ and simulated examinees drawn from a specified latent factor distribution (e.g., $\theta_i \sim \mathcal{N}(0, \mathbb{I}_k)$), rather than on observed item response data from the item bank.
+Our proposed algorithm is presented in Algorithm \ref{alg:q-learning}.
+The algorithm trains, entirely offline, the policy network illustrated in Figure \ref{fig:policy-architecture}.
+Once training is complete, the learned network is deployed during live CAT with fixed weights, and only the posterior state is updated sequentially as new responses are observed.
+Importantly, the offline training phase in Algorithm \ref{alg:q-learning} relies only on the item parameters $(\bm{B},\bm{D})$ and simulated examinees drawn from a specified latent factor distribution (e.g., $\bm{\theta}_i \sim \mathcal{N}(0, \mathbbm{I}_K)$), rather than on observed item response data from the item bank.
 If prior information about the distribution of future online examinees is available, the simulation distribution can be adapted accordingly.
-In this manuscript, we consistently use a standard multivariate normal distribution to ensure comparability across methods and experiments.}}
+In this manuscript, we consistently use a standard multivariate normal distribution to ensure comparability across methods and experiments.